 To give the "best" in service for the finest Packard ver built, every Packard Dealer's Service Department is staffed by Factory trained servicemen who are thoroughly familiar with every part of your car and who can best service it in the most efficient manner without lost time.
-There is a sincred estimate of everyone in the Packard organizations.
+There is a sincere desire of everyone in the Packard organization to be of service to you.
+This attitude exists with the Factory, Zone, Dealer, and